glenjarvis/ansible-simple-apt/src/README.md

 created (without this python-apt) dependency -- command line only on Mon Mar 26 12:49:13 2012

-The problematic dependency for the the `python-apt` library was added on Sep 11.
+The problematic dependency for the the `python-apt` library was added in 2013.
 It was added to fix this bug:
 https://github.com/ansible/ansible/issues/3421